What is an arterial or venous occlusion in the retina?

 |It usually produces a thrombus, whose formation is favored in the course of general diseases (HBP, diabetes, cholesterol …)|

 Causes a retinal whaterlogging

-It causes loss of painless vision in all the visual field or in a part of the same one according to the affected vein (central or a branch)
+It causes a painless loss of vision throughout the visual field or in a part thereof, depending on the affected vein (central or a branch).